 Recovery with a Caring Program

 Like any addiction case, recovery from marijuana addiction takes considerable time and effort.
 Initial treatment is also strongly recommended from the appropriate drug rehab program.
 At Cirque Lodge we provide that appropriate program by offering an array of therapy approaches.
 Outpatient drug rehab programs may offer a few types of programs.
-At Cirque Lodge we feel that the whole spectrum of addiction treatment is what takes for the best overall drug rehab program.
-With the individualized approach and a fun and inviting atmosphere, our alcohol and drug rehab center can lead to recovery.
+At Cirque Lodge we feel that a multi-systemic approach to addiction treatment is what takes for the best overall drug rehab program.
+This consists of individual, group and family clinical treatments combined with the 12-step modality for recovery.

 Research and Information on Drugs of Abuse: